 Johan Heldenbergh (b.
-1967) is a Flemish character actor who rose to fame when he played the leading role in Felix Van Groeningen’s “The Broken Circle Breakdown” (2012, Mr. Heldenbergh also co-wrote the play), a film which was well received on the international film festival circuit, got nominated for an Academy Award as Best Foreign-Language Film, and picked up the César in that same category.
+1967) is a Flemish character actor who rose to fame when he played the leading role in Felix van Groeningen’s “The Broken Circle Breakdown” (2012, Mr. Heldenbergh also co-wrote the play).
+The film got rave reviews and was well received on the international film festival circuit; it got nominated for an Academy Award as Best Foreign-Language Film, and picked up a César in that same category.

 Mr. Heldenbergh was a guest of honor at the latest Ostend Film Festival to promote this heartfelt drama, and that’s where our paths crossed.

 Mr. Heldenbergh, you’re a stage actor who became a screen actor.
 Is it correct to put it thay way?

 I’m foremost a stage actor; I’ve been on the stage for about twenty-five years, I had my own company and was always working, so it allowed me to turn down TV and screen roles for quite some time while in fact, many years ago, I went to drama school to become a screen actor.
 But back then, it was not that easy since they only made two or three films a year in Flanders.
 Now they make about fifteen features a year.
 I was already in my mid-thirties by the time I did my first feature.
 So only in recent years, I began appearing more in films.

 With your training and experience on the stage, how do you recognize a good actor?